LucasWolfgang/QAS-Editor/README.md

 </div>

 <div align="center">
 :exclamation: There is NO stable release so far.
-The frontend (UI) changes daily, and although the backend is more stable, it is full of bug! :exclamation:
+The frontend (UI) changes daily, and although the backend is more stable, it is still incomplete! :exclamation:
 </div>

 # QAS-Editor